TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 The big picture
 ===============

 To try to achieve position balance, Tabbycat treats the allocation of teams to debates as an `assignment problem <https://en.wikipedia.org/wiki/Assignment_problem>`_.
-That is, it computes the "cost" of assigning each team to each position in each debate, and finds an assignment of all teams to a position in a debate that minimizes the total cost (the sum over all teams).
+That is, it computes the "cost" of assigning each team to each position in each debate, and finds an assignment of all teams to a position in a debate that minimises the total cost (the sum over all teams).

 Explanations of options